Censorship in Poland: Third Polish Republic

 The freedom of the press is guaranteed in both the modern Constitution of Poland (1997) and in the revised press law.
 Another article of the Constitution explicitly prevents preventive censorship, although it does not prohibit post-publishing repressive censorship which in theory might be not incompatible with the modern Polish law.

 A plan for Internet censorship legislation that included the creation of a register of blocked web sites was abandoned by the Polish Government in early 2011, following protests and petitions opposing the proposal.

 On 24 May 2019, Poland filed an action for annulment of the European Union's Directive on Copyright in the Digital Single Market with the Court of Justice of the European Union.
 Deputy Foreign Minister of Poland Konrad Szymański said the directive "may result in adopting regulations that are analogous to preventive censorship, which is discouraged not only in the Polish constitution but also in the EU treaties".

+Polish police have sent to the prosecutor's office the collected materials about the demonstration of symbols of Ukrainian nationalists at the Warsaw concert of Belarusian rapper Max Korzh.